Esri/developer-support/calcite-design-system/date-filter/README.md

 # Filter with a date range, client-side FeatureLayer

-This sample uses the ArcGIS Maps SDK for JavaScript 4.x and Calcite Design System to filter the client-side graphics on the screen using the FeatureLayerView, and the filter property.
+This sample uses the ArcGIS Maps SDK for JavaScript 5.0 to filter the client-side graphics on the screen using the FeatureLayerView, and the filter property.

 This is an upgraded version of another sample.
 If you would like to learn more about the JavaScript logic of filtering the layer, please visit [this sample](https://github.com/Esri/developer-support/tree/master/web-js/4.x/date-filter).